denniswalker/tunnelgraf/README.md

 ---

-1. Checkout the repo
-1. Install dependencies `pip3 install -r requirements.txt`
+1. Install tunnelgraf with pip `pip3 install tunnelgraf`
-1. Run `pyinstaller --onefile ./tunnelgraf`.
-1. Move the executable in the 'dist' directory into your PATH.
 1. Create a yaml file describing the connection hierarchy (reference the config example below).
 1. Recommended: For personal computers, change the permissions of the hosts file